 Now is the time to consider the options available to you at Post 16 and we believe that Arthur Mellows Village College can provide the appropriate learning environment for you to reach your full potential.
-We appreciate you are currently ardently studying for your GCSE examinations, but it is important that you take time to select suitable courses.
-This prospectus will provide you with the appropriate information to begin planning for study in Key Stage 5.
+We appreciate you are currently busy studying for your GCSE examinations, but it is important that you take time to select suitable courses.
+This prospectus will provide you with the appropriate information for study in the Sixth Form.

-We have considered our subject courses carefully in order to provide a curriculum that will meet the needs of all students, taking into account differing interests, stills and passions.
+We have considered our subject courses carefully in order to provide a curriculum that will meet the needs of all students, taking into account differing interests, skills and passions.
 We aim to ensure each student can access their particular selection of subject choices by offering a range of traditional and vocational subjects.
-It is essential to choose subjects that motivate and inspire you, along with matching your longer term career goals.
-Support in this is readily available at the College and we pride ourselves in the information, advice and guidance provided.
+It is essential to choose subjects that motivate and inspire you, along with matching your longer term goals.
+Support in this is readily available at the College and we pride ourselves in the information, advice and guidance we provide.